simonepernice/RaspBerryPiFanController/manual/manual.md

 The log file provides these pieces of information:

 * CPU temperature and PWM percentage
-    * loglevel 0 provides that data only if it changes
+    * loglevel 0 print it only when it changes
-    * loglevel 2 provides at every check
+    * loglevel 2 print it at every check
-* Temperature check period second
+* Temperature check period
-    * loglevel 1 provides the check period only if it changes
+    * loglevel 1 print it only when it changes
-    * loglevel 4 provides always the check period
+    * loglevel 4 print it at every check